-Diabetes mellitus is one of the most common hormonal diseases in cats.
+Diabetes mellitus is one of the most common hormonal diseases among felines.
 Sounds scary?
 It doesn’t have to be.
 With early diagnosis and treatment, it is possible for most cats to lead a good life.
 This is even true of diabetes in older cats.
-So, I’ve just discovered my cat is diabetic.. what does that mean?
-If you’re looking for information on cats and diabetes, read on!

 The most important question.. what is diabetes?

-Diabetes occurs when the body fails to process glucose effectively.
+Diabetes occurs when the body fails to process sugar effectively.
 Glucose is found in most foods and is needed for cells to work properly.
-It is moved around the body in the blood stream, but it can’t enter the cells without insulin– a hormone produced by your cat’s pancreas.
-In diabetes, there is either a lack of insulin or the body is not able to respond to insulin (insulin resistance) which leads to high glucose levels in the blood.
+It is moved around the body in the blood stream, but it can’t enter the cells without insulin – a hormone produced by the pancreas.
+The body of a diabetic animals is not able to respond to insulin (insulin resistance) which leads to dangerously high blood sugar levels.
 A cat with blood sugar over 400 mg/dl is likely to be diabetic.

 Causes of diabetes in cats